buianhkiet110703/FINAL_TEST/README.md

  ![](https://scontent.fsgn15-1.fna.fbcdn.net/v/t1.15752-9/308537140_658095595938222_5151017212716355642_n.png?_nc_cat=111&ccb=1-7&_nc_sid=ae9488&_nc_ohc=n9tRqz5qq_gAX8H6bDy&_nc_ht=scontent.fsgn15-1.fna&oh=03_AdTGwr4hpyPX0cb_mE4RDjp-Kqzh3C7LTuK7WytlqYAfJw&oe=6398473A)

- This dataset hasn't NAN values
+ This dataset does not have NAN values

-In data has two columns time is Order Date and Ship Date, now will get number of days from Order Date to Ship Date see how long it take.
+This data has two time columns which are Order Date and Ship Date.
+Now I will get the number of days from Order Date to Ship Date to see how long it took to prepare the orders to ship.
 ```php
 df['order-ship'] = (pd.to_datetime(df['Ship Date']) - pd.to_datetime(df['Order Date'])).dt.days
 ```
-Now, in the dataset will appear order-ship columns show number of days from Order Date to Ship Date.
+Now, the dataset will appear order-ship columns showing the number of days from Order Date to Ship Date.
 ![](https://scontent.fsgn15-1.fna.fbcdn.net/v/t1.15752-9/308498394_1170442966886788_8807345468326570683_n.png?_nc_cat=100&ccb=1-7&_nc_sid=ae9488&_nc_ohc=u7wWYmUOLmwAX85zybL&tn=-Fc4noKWOTfEC8FP&_nc_ht=scontent.fsgn15-1.fna&oh=03_AdSjjqxhuQrmtd7KZZhgl8ezzlWtDIVWhV5D-M3gjcUpyw&oe=639880AB)

-Look at the standard deviation and mean of the dataset
+Look at the standard deviation and the mean of the dataset
 ```php
 df.describe()
 ```